itisosbourneozzytime/AB-testing-automatic-calculation/readme.md

-﻿План разработки тестирования:
+Development Testing Plan:

-Done: Version 1. Можно автоматизировать проверку стат.значимости событий (распределение Бернулли) \
+Done: Version 1.
+Automated testing of statistical significance of events: Bernoulli distribution.

-Done: Version 2. Реализована проверка множественных гипотез: для начала Холма-Бонферрони \
+Done: Version 2.
+Implemented multiple hypothesis testing, starting with the Holm-Bonferroni method.

-TBD: Version 2.1 Объединить код для проверки 2 и множественной проверки гипотез \
+Fix TBD: Combine the code for testing multiple hypotheses with the multiple hypothesis testing.

-Version 3. Добавить Байеса \
+Version 3.
+Add Bayesian testing.

-Version 4. Можно автоматизировать проверку стат.значимости выручки (бустреп,распределение хи квадрат, бернулли * экспоненциальное?) \
+Version 4.
+Automated testing of statistical significance of revenue: bootstrap, chi-square distribution, Bernoulli * exponential?.

-Version 5. Все это обернуто в микросервис, положено в докер и развернуто в кубернетесе \
+Version 5.
+All of the above is wrapped into a microservice, deployed in Docker, and deployed in Kubernetes.

-Version 6. Все это проверено на больших числах на стабильность результатов \
+Version 6.
+All of the above is tested on large numbers for the stability of results.

-Version 7. Мониторинги метрик \
+Version 7.
+Monitoring of metrics.